How to Conduct Reference Checks

 - After describing the position, ask, "Given our requirements, what is your assessment of the candidate's qualifications for the job?"

 Please note: Supervisors are not allowed to request the candidate's LASR.
-To review the candidate's last performance review, the supervisor must request it directly from the candidate, whether internal and external.
+To review the candidate's last performance review, the supervisor must request it directly from the candidate, whether the candidate is internal or external.

 - If you get a general response ("She's great!"), follow up with a specific question ("What did she do to merit that compliment? or "Why did she leave?" or "How have things changed since she left?")